jhollist/yale_r_2018/lessons/04_tidy_data_in_r.md

 3. Each cell has a single value
 4. The data must be rectangular

-The best way to start to understand this is to look at examples.
-Let's dig into our datasets and find ways to tidy them up.
-We will do this together via examples in the [`yale_markdown.Rmd`](https://raw.githubusercontent.com/jhollist/yale_markdown/master/yale_markdown.Rmd) file.
-Our goal will be to add in the the GDP per capita values and then calculate an estimate of the population for each country.
-To do this we will need to tidy up our data, join datasets together and add in a new column with the population estimates.

 Lastly, if you want to read more about this there are several good sources:

 - The previously linked R4DS Chapter on [tidy data](http://r4ds.had.co.nz/tidy-data.html)